brian-saks/Uruguay-National-Elections-Map/readme.md

 # 🗳️ Uruguay National Elections Map

-This is a map of Uruguay with every voting centre in de city of Montevideo for the National Elections of 2024.
+This is an interactive map of Uruguay with every voting centre in de city of Montevideo for the National Elections of 2024.

 ## About
 This proyect is designed to help people visualize their assigned voting centers for the National Elections of Uruguay in 2024.